A low nasal bridge is the flattening of the top part of the nose.

 Genetic diseases or infections may cause decreased growth of the bridge of nose.

 A decrease in the height of the bridge of nose is best seen from a side view of the face.

 Call your health care provider if you have questions about the shape of your child's nose.

-Farrior RT, Farrior EH, Eisler LS.
+Farrior EH.
 Special rhinoplasty techniques.
-In: Flint PW, Haughey BH, Lund V, et al, eds.
+In: Flint PW, Francis HW, Haughey BH, et al, eds.
 Cummings Otolaryngology.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 35.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 32.

-Madan-Khetarpal S, Arnold G. Genetic disorders and dyspmorphic conditions.
-In: Zitelli, BJ, McIntire SC, Norwalk AJ, eds.
+Madan-Khetarpal S, Arnold G. Genetic disorders and dysmorphic conditions.
+In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
 Zitelli and Davis' Atlas of Pediatric Diagnosis.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 1.

 Updated by: Neil K. Kaneshiro, MD, MHA, Clinical Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.